 What are the benefits of taking band in high school?
 One of the biggest advantages of participating in high school band is that there are ready-made friends the first day of school.
 Marching Band will also introduce you to upperclassmen at the high school that will become your friends immediately, and will help make your transition a smooth one.
 Band is also one of those classes where you pretty much already know what to expect.
 This leaves you time to concentrate on other classes that will be new to you.

 Participation in band also helps you with your time management skills and learning to prioritize and set goals.
 You have a ready-made support system that can help you with everything from car-pooling to school and events, as well as upper class students who can assist you with a class you may be struggling in.
 You can almost always find someone who has had the same course you are taking, or who has had the same teacher in a previous year.
 Those are benefits that go beyond the music in the class.

 A few comments regarding Early College and Central Academy:

 WE NEED YOU!!
-You have made wonderful progress through middle school band, highlighted with an outstanding performance at your recent MPA.
+You have made wonderful progress through middle school band.
+Ms. DeLuca and I are proud of the committment you have already made through three years of band at the middle school level.
 Our groups at the high school are always needing to replace our graduating members with new students.
-We have our concert and symphonic bands, marching band, and small ensembles that help support various school and community activities during the year.
+We have our concert and symphonic bands, marching band, jazz band, and small ensembles that help support various school and community activities during the year.
 This only happens when we have a strong band program.
 And that starts with YOU, the individual musician.